 The ministry also asked the sector to build models that link businesses and farmers in production, processing and product origin tracking.

-In the context of these difficulties and competition, new generation FTAs such as the CPTPP and EVFTA would be the “salvation” for the pepper industry.
-According to commitments in FTAs, the tax rate for pepper products in member countries will be significantly reduced once they come into effect.
+In the context of these difficulties and competition, new generation FTAs such as the CPTPP and EVFTA.
+The tax rate for pepper products in member countries will be significantly reduced once they come into effect.

-The Import-Export Department under the Ministry of Industry and Trade said nine countries joining in the CPTPP would immediately remove tariffs for pepper products, namely Australia, New Zealand, Canada, Malaysia, Singapore, Brunei, Chile, Peru and Japan.
+The Import-Export Department under the Ministry of Industry and Trade said nine countries joining in the CPTPP would immediately.
+For example, Namely Australia, New Zealand, Canada, Malaysia, Singapore, Brunei, Chile, Peru and Japan.
 This was set to give Vietnamese pepper a competitive edge in CPTPP countries.